hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

         fields = ['name', 'min_price', 'max_price']
 ```

 This defines custom filters that filter on the **price** field of the Product model.
-The **min_price** filter filters on products with a price greater than or equal to the provided value, and the max_price filter filters on products with a price less than or equal to the provided value.
+The **min_price** filter filters on products with a price greater than or equal to the provided value, and the **max_price** filter filters on products with a price less than or equal to the provided value.
 Instead of using FilterSets, you can directly use the Django ORM filters to perform filtering on your querysets.
-Django ORM provides a wide range of filter options such as exact match, case-insensitive match, range filters, and more.
+Django ORM provides a wide range of filter options such as exact **match, case-insensitive match, range filters**, and more.
 You can chain multiple filters together to create complex queries.

+**Use cases:**

+1. [x] **Search Functionality:** Implement a search feature allowing users to search for records based on specific criteria, such as keywords or partial matches in various fields.
+2. [x] **Data Filtering:** Create filters to allow users to filter data based on multiple fields, such as date ranges, categories, or status.
+3. [x] **Exporting Filtered Data:** Enable users to export filtered data to CSV, Excel, or other formats for further analysis or reporting.
+4. [x] **Geolocation Filtering:** Build Filtersets for location-based queries, such as finding nearby places or events within a specific radius.
+5. [x] **Data Visualization:** Integrate Filtersets with data visualization libraries to enable users to filter and explore data interactively.